HCL-TECH-SOFTWARE/hclds-keycloak/docs/administration/best-practices/rotating-keys.md

 Fill in the values for `Keystore`, `Keystore Password`, `Key Alias` and `Key Password` and click on `Save`.

-!!!todo
+> **_Todo:_**
+>
-    Need to detail out steps how JKS file can be generated.
+> Need to detail out steps how JKS file can be generated.
 We might also need to make this key available on the running Keycloak pod so that we can provide a path to the `Keystore` file.

 ## Making keys passive